abhinavanagarajan/abhinavanagarajan/README.md

 - 💞️ I’m looking to collaborate on backend / networks / ai
 - 📫 Reach me on abhinavanagarajan@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have no idea :(
+- ⚡ Fun fact: I have been programming for almost half of my life now.

 <!---
 abhinavanagarajan/abhinavanagarajan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.